Posted on Tuesday, September 04, 2018 in Broadband InternetBlog written by Rob Swenson

 Nationally, surveys indicate that as of 2016, more than 40 percent of U.S. customers served by rural telecoms had fiber-to-the-premise connectivity.
 In comparison, about 65 percent of customers served by SDTA members had fiber service.

-And the number fiber miles is steadily increasing.
+And the number of fiber miles is steadily increasing.
 Just take a look at the related blog below.

 Download a copy of the broadband report using the button below.